 This is one of its natural purposes.
 My qualm would be that a thick occlusive barrier like Vaseline, which has no alternative benefits to the skin in that it doesn't provide hydration or pull it up from the lower layers as a humectant would, will also prevent the skin from excreting sebum and lock sebum onto the skin.
 Our sebum does a phenomenal job at moisturising our skin naturally - clink your drinks for sebum - but all of the oily and spot-prone like moiself know that leaving an excess of sebum on the skin for a large period of time may lead to dozens of pustules.

 This is my own thought - it is possible that slugging may protect the skin from dust particles which would be particularly important to those with reactive skin or congested skin, as dust particles can sit on the skin and irritate it.
 Dust is eeeeveerryywhere, even if you are as meticulous with your cleaning schedule as I am - I cannot COPE with dust, it must be eradicated at all costs.

-I’m not sure how good Vaseline would be at protecting the skin from dust but arguably, any thick cream that doesn’t quite “set” (such as a night masque like IMAGE Skincare’s new Vital C Hydrating Overnight Masque) would do the same job without the possibility of clogged pores.
+I'm not sure how good Vaseline would be at protecting the skin from dust but arguably, any thick cream that doesn't quite "set".
+Not in that way that a night masque like IMAGE Vital C Hydrating Overnight Masque would do the same job without the possibility of clogged pores.